nickmvincent/cmpt120_fall2023/quarto_lecture_materials/week9/turtle_deepdive.py/README.md

 Suggested coding tips:
 - to start getting some practice with functions, try putting your main body of code in a function called `main` and then call `main()` at the bottom of the file.
-See starterkit.py
+See also `starterkit.py` if you feel totally stuck.

 SCROLL DOWN AFTER 5-10 MINUTES OF TINKERING